vedang-r/gravity_simulator/README.md

 Download the file "gravity_simulator.exe", and run it.
 Every time it is executed, it starts out with random values for all particles.
 Press 'q' to exit.
-Windows may show warning message saying "Windows protected your PC", in this case, click on 'more options' and 'run anyway'.
+Windows may show warning message saying "Windows protected your PC", in this case, click on 'more info' and 'run anyway'.
 Its safe, don't worry :)